 Not keeping a comprehensive cash flow is a common reason start-ups fail.
 Keep a note of all the expenses associated with your business as well as a historic list of all the invoices you have been paid for.
 At the end of each month, crunch some numbers and find out how much profit you have made and where you can save money.

 Whilst you’re busy planning the logistics of starting a small business, there are things that can slip your mind.
 Managing the risks that SME’s can face is key to ensure the smooth running of your business.
 Small business insurance can help to ensure that your business is protected so you can focus on the day-to-day running of your start-up.

 The Start-up Academy provides support and resources for budding entrepreneurs.
 The team offers one-day workshops, looking at customers, processes, growth and finance, as well as advice on where to find funding.
 Services also include banking, events, marketing, IT and utilities, keeping all business bases covered.

 Thinking of starting your own business?
-Get more insight into the mindset of the UK’s small business owners with our DNA of an Entrepreneur report.
+Get more insight from our entrepreneur articles.